hsklein/Simprovise/docs/source/api_reference.rst

 Non- (or Quasi-) Public APIs
 =============================

-The base `Simprovise` installation includes two other packages, ``simprovise.database`` and ``simprovise.runcontrol``.
+**simprovise** includes two other packages that provide (generally) non-public infrastructure:

-The ``runcontrol`` package provides a lower level interface to simulation execution; it is used to implement :class:`simprovise.simulation.Simulation`.
+* **simprovise.runcontrol**: Provides lower-level interfaces for the execution of simulation models; it is used by the ``simprovise`` package, but generally will not be accessed by most model developers.
-The ``database`` package provides lower-level interfaces to simulation output databases and the model linkages to use them.
+* **simprovise.database**: Defines interfaces to the simulation output database and an implementation in sqlite3.
+Used by the ``simprovise.runcontrol`` package, but again not by the typical modeler.

 Neither of these packages are likely to be accessed directly by the typical model-building user.
-The documentation may be of interest to maintainers and those building tools on top of the base Simprovise library.
+The documentation may be of interest to maintainers and those building tools on top of the base simprovise library.

-At this time, these at best quasi-public APIs can be considered less stable than the public APIs in the previous section.
+At this time, these at best quasi-public APIs can be considered less stable than the public APIs documented in the previous section.

 .. toctree::
    :maxdepth: 2